 - Host a singles-only dinner party.
-Invite all your favorite single people, and toast to your independence.
+Invite all your favorite single people and toast to your independence.

-- Plan a Valentine's Day crafternoon.
+- Plan a Valentine's Day "crafternoon."
 Set out paper, cardstock, stamps, ink, and heart-shaped stickers.
 Ask your most creative friends to join you and make Valentine's Day cards.

 - Treat yourself to a haircut, blowout, beauty treatment, or massage.

 - Cook a romantic dinner for your parents.
-Set the table, light candles, and open a good bottle of wine.
+Set the table, light candles, and open a good bottle of sparkling wine.

 - Bake a chocolate layer cake.
-Choose a recipe that's a little more advanced, and be proud of yourself when you nail it.
+Choose a recipe that's a little more advanced and be proud of yourself when you nail it.

-- Drink pink Champagne.
+- Drink Champagne.
 Order two glasses!

-- Wear something heart-printed.
+- Wear something festive and feel the love.

 - Stay in and pamper yourself.
 Take a long bath, give yourself a face mask, or paint your nails.

 - Have a Sex and the City marathon.
-Order pizza from your favorite pizza place, shake up a cosmopolitan, and binge-watch the show that celebrates single women everywhere.
+Order pizza from your favorite place, shake up a cosmopolitan, and binge-watch the show that celebrates single women everywhere.

-- Plan a date with your best female friend.
+- Plan a date with your best friend.
 Get dressed up, go to a fancy restaurant, and order the special Valentine's Day menu with wine pairings.

 - Catch up on your sleep.
 Sleep in.
-Or take a nap in the middle of the day!
+Or take a nap in the middle of the day.

 - Have nieces or nephews?
 Offer to take care of them so their parents can go out.
 Be the cool aunt: Order pizza, watch Frozen, and make brownie sundaes.

 - Head to Trader Joe's and buy several bunches of flowers.
 Bring them home and channel your inner florist.
 Make beautiful bouquets.
-Use them to decorate your house, or deliver them to the people you love.
+Use them to decorate your house or deliver them to the people you love.

 - Hang out with your grandparents.
 They love you just the way you are.